The five rim dents on BMW motorcycle wheels and rims

 2. Remove the valve stem nut and push the stem into the tire.

 4. At the valve stem, step on the tire to allow it to drop into the center of the rim.
-It is very important to have the stem pushed into the tire so that it allows the tire bead to drop all of the way in.
+It is very important to have the stem pushed into the tire to allow the tire bead to drop all the way in.

-5. Use the tire irons directly across from the valve stem and pry the first bead up and off of the rim.
+5. Use the tire irons directly across the valve stem and pry the first bead up and off the rim.

 6. Remove the tube.

-7. Now it is time for the bottom bead to be levered up and off of the rim.
+7. It is time for the bottom bead to be levered up and off the rim.
 Be sure to start directly across from the hole for the stem.
-Stand the wheel up vertically (valve stem hole down) and stick the tire iron in, at the top, from the wrong side and lever it over.
+Stand the wheel vertically (valve stem hole down), stick the tire iron in, at the top, from the wrong side, and lever it over.
 You may be able to stick the second iron in there too.
-If it was soaped up well on the inside of the bead it will now come off by hand.
-It is best understood if you see it done in person.
+If it were soaped up well on the inside of the bead, it would now come off by hand.
+It is hard to believe unless you have seen it done in person.

-BMW advertised widely, at the time, about the wonderful way that they kept the tire on the rim in a blow out.
-Various tube manufacturers use different masses for the valve stem, so while it helps the balance, the dents would need to be calibrated for one type of tube.
-That would be very “German,” but thank goodness they didn’t do it for that reason.
+BMW advertised widely, at the time, about the wonderful way that they kept the tire on the rim in a blowout.
+Various tube manufacturers use different masses for the valve stem, so it helps the balance.